zuckung/endless-sky-plugins/README.md

 <li> new vanilla: rewrote Skadenga book mission, so you can buy the unique book</li>

 <li> new vanilla: rewrote Wanderer and Remnant missions for human cultural archive, so you get the unique archive chip</li>

+<li> new vanilla: rewrote coalition beyond the hyperdrive book</li>

 <li> new unique pet: alien "Snuggles" (with derelict scanner, land somewhere, hidden destination is the Danoa system (based on the Alien movies))</li>